thecodersguild/wordpress-plugins-and-hooks/README.md

 6. Data Entry Fields
 	- Start, End, Venue
 	- Use `edit_form_after_title` hook
-		- Instead of a Metabox - we'll show that too
+		- Instead of a Metabox - we'll show the hooks for that too
 7. Enqueue Scripts and CSS
-	- Enqueue Select2.js for Venue
+	- Enqueue `select2.js`, `select2.css`  for Venue
 	- Add in Footer
-9. Register an Email Address for an Event
+9. Register for an Event
 	- Using WP-AJAX and
 	- Registration post type.